expanseElectronics/ethernetNodes/README.md

 *Our ethernet nodes reduces latency, provides USB-C programmability, allows for one DMX input and two RDM compatible outputs .*

-You can purchase our nodes on our Tindie Store or by clicking [here](https://www.tindie.com/products/lonewalker/ethernet-artnet-dmx-node/).
+You can purchase our nodes on our website or by clicking [here](https:/expanseelectronics.com/).

 ### Specifications:
 Our ethernet node comes with two DMX ports.
 Port A can be configured as an input, or an output, with full support for Artnet V4 and up to 325packet/s.
 Port B is strictly an output but can be configured to support sACN.